Skip to content

 ✍️ Schema/ObjectHasNoProperties

-If the schema should be a map, then add additionalProperties to it.
+If this schema should be a map, add additionalProperties.

-If the schema should be an empty object type, then add x-stainless-empty-object: true to it.
-A schema with just type: object and no other information is not interpreted as an empty object type.
+If this schema should be an empty object, add x-stainless-empty-object: true.
+(We don't consider a schema with type: object and no other information to be an empty object type.)

 ✍️ Schema/EnumHasOneMember